gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ```

 !!!info
-This guide only covers the `RootLayout` and `RootErrorBoundary` but the same goes for other shell assets such as an `AuthenticationBoundary`.
+This guide only covers the `RootLayout` and `RootErrorBoundary` components but the same goes for other shell assets such as an `AuthenticationBoundary` component.
 !!!

 ## Update the host application

-Now, let's revisit the host application by first adding a dependency to the new `@sample/shell` package:
+Now, let's revisit the host application by adding the new `@sample/shell` package as a dependency:

 ```json host/package.json
 {